Medicos Need Better Than Social Media Tips, so I Zoomed Out and Built This.

 5. Authority bias

 Let’s talk about the first reel I mentioned above.
 There is absolutely no “wrong information” as such in the content of that reel.
 The problem, though, starts when general content is pushed with the intent of monetising it as advice.
 Misleading information is a more serious issue than fake information.
-Fake information can be googled and fact-checked very easily, but the misleading one contains half-truths often taken out of context, which even a language model like ChatGPT would not refute wholly.
+Fake information can be googled and fact-checked very easily, but misleading information often contains half-truths taken out of context, which even a language model like ChatGPT would not refute in full.
 Temptations that such content generates make even the smartest people indulge in it.
-While I was collecting relevant information, I researched hundreds of scams in the newspapers where medical personnel were defrauded.
-I then tried to find common threads like how the scams are arranged, how the prey is discovered, and how the fraud finally unfolds.
+While I was collecting relevant information, I researched hundreds of scams in newspapers in which medical personnel were defrauded.
+I then tried to find common threads, such as how the scams are arranged, how the prey is discovered, and how the fraud finally unfolds.
 That was step 1

 In the second reel mentioned above, the creator certainly holds credentials and can be a source of good content.
-Now the issue is from our side that we don’t know the terms needed to understand the content in the context that he is explaining.
+Now, the issue on our side is that we don’t know the terms needed to understand the content in the context he is explaining.
 So even the most basic information in economics sounds like some secret knowledge to us.

 After step 1, I started talking with my friends, my seniors and the other medics about how they manage their personal finances and if they experienced any such frauds themselves.
 I also had long conversations with multiple people who had recently started their medical practice and the issues they faced.
-A lot of the problems revolved around the inability to understand the economics involved in medical practice and the efficient utilisation of funds.
-While talking, I made sure that I was including people from different economic backgrounds to see how they see it from their unique perspective.
+Many of the problems revolved around the inability to understand the economics of medical practice and the efficient utilisation of funds.
+While talking, I made sure to include people from different economic backgrounds to see how they view it from their unique perspectives.
 This brings us to the question of credibility.

-Logically, the whole point of getting credentials is to send a message that “I know the stuff I am doing, a legal govt entity has certified me for the same, and this makes me accountable for the advise i give “.
+Logically, the whole point of getting credentials is to send a message that “I know the stuff I am doing, a legal government entity has certified me for the same, and this makes me accountable for the advice I give “.
 So, in the absence of credentials, all one can do is educate with a clear disclaimer.
 But this requires absolute honesty, and that is sadly rare these days.
 So I started to look for practical solutions.
 My goal was to understand what the issue is, where the gap lies and how I can contribute if I can.
 So I took it up as my personal curriculum and began my work.
-It included mainstream finance books, health economics, reports and studies done globally and much more, which I thought was relevant.
+It included mainstream finance books, health economics, reports and studies from around the world, and much more, which I thought was relevant.
 I called this work the Foramen of Finance [find out why].
 And through this, we would be trying to address –

 1. Common scams targeted at medical professionals and precautions to take.